x

 Credit: KARE

-The Minnesota Poll found Klobuchar with a nine-point lead over White (51% to 40%) with 8% of voters still undecided.
+The Minnesota Poll found Klobuchar with an 11-point lead over White (51% to 40%) with 8% of voters still undecided.

 The poll found near universal support for Klobuchar among Democrats polled (99%), while White had 83% support among Republicans.
 Independents broke narrowly for White (44%) over Klobuchar (43%), though 12% of independents and 12% of Republicans are among the undecided.